 Helle believes that creativity can help everyone, not only artists.
 “We all need to know who we are.
 I think it’s very useful.”

 As an artist, Helle’s approach to her work tends to be organic.
 “I investigate materials and techniques.
 I tend to really work with the material, whether it is cardboard or plastic bags, for quite an extended period of time, and I use very laborious techniques like stitching, crochet, etc.”

 “I work away quite intuitively, without knowing what sort of outcome I’m going to get.
 I really don’t know what I’m going to make.
 So I end up doing all these little experiments.
 But I find that, during that process, and having all these pieces, all of a sudden, I start to see patterns emerge about the materials and about what I’m thinking.
 And all of a sudden, after spending endless hours working on something, it comes together, and I realise what it is that I’m doing.”

 Artist and person

 Helle brings the same relaxed attitude to her studio time.
 “You’ll find me in the studio in my nightie till about lunchtime.
 It is really just part of me and my life, and it’s what I do every day.
-I don’t feel that I need to be in the studio for so many hours a day.
-Because even if I’m not, I’m still thinking through projects and research and things that I’m working on.
-I could be on my mower, or fixing the fence or something and, and still be working on some art piece, or exhibition ideas.
-It’s definitely not a discipline, it’s just life for me.
-And it happens every day all the time.
-Being an artist and being a person, they’re the same thing.
+I don’t feel I need to be in the studio for many hours a day.
+Because even if I’m not, I’m still thinking through projects, research, and things I’m working on.
+I could be on my mower or fixing the fence or something and still be working on some art piece or exhibition ideas.
+It’s definitely not a discipline; it’s just life for me.
+And it happens every day, all the time.
+Being an artist and being a person they’re the same thing.
 They’re not really separate.”

 About the artist

 Helle Jorgensen is an artist and educator who encourages curiosity and experimentation.
-She has had many solo shows nationally, and group shows internationally, including New York, Los Angeles, Washington and London.
+She has had many solo shows nationally and group shows internationally, including in New York, Los Angeles, Washington and London.
 Her work has been published in many books and international journals.